fnproject/fdk-java/README.md

 ### 6. Something more interesting
 The Fn Java FDK supports [flexible data binding](docs/DataBinding.md)  to make it easier for you to map function input and output data to Java objects.

-Below is an example to of a Function that returns a POJO which will be serialized to JSON using Jackson:
+Below is an example of a Function that returns a POJO which will be serialized to JSON using Jackson:

 ```java
 package com.example.fn;